10 Leadership Skills Every Effective Leader Needs

 When you demonstrate high emotional intelligence, you will be able to do the following:

-1. Recognize and validate emotions in yourself and in others.
+1. Recognize and validate emotions in yourself and others.

 2. Tailor your message to meet the emotional needs of your audience.